 Bag or Bagless Vacuum: What's Best For You?

-In recent years, bagless vacuums are getting popular thanks to their convenience and environmentally friendly appeal.
-But are they the best fit for your home?
-Choosing between bag or bagless vacuum models isn’t just about looks or price; it affects how you clean, how often you maintain the machine, and even how well allergens are captured.
+Bagless vacuums are convenient and cost-efficient, but are they the best fit for your home?
+Choosing between bag and bagless vacuum models is not just about looks or price.
+It also affects how you clean, how often you maintain the machine, and how well allergens are contained.

 Bag or Bagless Vacuum: What's the Difference?